Singapore's F&N unit makes top bid in state land sale

-SINGAPORE The property arm of Singapore's Fraser and Neave (FRNM.SI) put in the top bid of S$924 million ($725 million) for a commercial site at a government land sale, the highest amount offered for state land since May 2011, the Business Times newspaper reported on Friday.
+SINGAPORE Aug 16 The property arm of Singapore's Fraser and Neave put in the top bid of S$924 million ($725 million) for a commercial site at a government land sale, the highest amount offered for state land since May 2011, the Business Times newspaper reported on Friday.

 The bid by F&N unit Frasers Centrepoint works out to S$1,112.44 per square foot based on the maximum amount of built-up space permitted, which means the breakeven cost for the development is likely to be around S$2,000 per square foot.